MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 receives a wide data bus and only outputs one byte at a time, and therefore the input stream needs to be buffered in a FIFO.

-So the module instantiates a wide\_fifo in lines 64-80, more on that later.
+So the module instantiates a fifo in lines 64-80, more on that later.
 This FIFO stores all the input signals and the following state machine controls reading out from this FIFO.